Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-As seen, punishment-based methods have several disadvantages.
-If your dog is often punished for counter-surfing, he may learn that the kitchen is a bad place and you may see him walking very tentatively nearby.
+Punishment-based methods have several disadvantages.
+If your dog is often punished for counter-surfing, he may learn that the kitchen is a bad place and you are not to be trusted.
 You ultimately don’t want a dog that is not comfortable in his own home!
 So what are some force-free methods to deal with the problem?

 While you're cooking, make sure you reward all those good behaviors that unveil before your eyes.
 Say you have food on the counter and your dog is sitting or lying down instead of counter-surfing?
 In this case, tell him what a good boy he is and toss a treat on his mat.
 Or if he is already lying on the mat, stop by him and give him a stuffed Kong.
 Great things happen when Rover is being good!

 Are you a visual learner and need a more hands-on example on how you can train a dog not to counter-surf?
-Watch how to train a dog not to counter-surf with a clicker in the video by Kikopup: Solving Counter Surfing-Clicker Dog Training posted below.
+Watch how to train a dog not to counter-surf with a clicker in the video by Kikopup below.

-By managing your kitchen, preventing rehearsal of unwanted behavior and providing reinforcement for alternate and incompatible behaviors, your dog will be provided with plenty of opportunities for making good choices and the counter-surfing behavior should gradually reduce and eventually extinguish.
+By managing your kitchen, preventing rehearsal of unwanted behavior, and providing reinforcement for alternate and incompatible behaviors, your dog will be provided with plenty of opportunities for making good choices.
+The counter-surfing behavior should gradually reduce and eventually extinguish.

 © 2016 Adrienne Farricelli

 Devika Primić from Dubrovnik, Croatia on January 09, 2016:

 Hi alexadry thank you for another useful hub.
 Dogs require such training.